Things to do in South Bank for kids

 A woman shows a group of fish to a young boy, swimming in a tank at the SEA LIFE London aquarium.

-Free attractions in South Bank for kids
+Free attractions in the South Bank for kids

 A battleship sits atop the water with a bridge and blue sky in the background.

-After lunch, head up the Thames towards Bankside.
+After lunch, head along the Thames towards Bankside.
 Kids and culture don't always go hand-in-hand, but at Tate Modern there's a range of free activities for families and children.
 Budding artists can learn all about modern art in the dedicated Family Zone.

-Wander along the Thames and you'll come to the full-scale reconstruction of Sir Francis Drake's world-famous galleon, The Golden Hinde.
+Wander further along the Thames and you'll come to the full-scale reconstruction of Sir Francis Drake's world-famous galleon, The Golden Hinde.
 Create your own swashbuckling adventures as you tread the boards on a self-guided tour of this magnificent ship.

-Kid-friendly places to eat in South Bank
+Kid-friendly places to eat in the South Bank

 Bacon sandwich on table surrounded by drinks and people sitting round table at Borough Market.